Mathelab/ALTRE/README.md

 ## Data

 A restricted subset of the data with one chromosome (i.e. chromosome 21) can be found on this [page](http://mathelab.github.io/ALTREsampledata/).
-The corresponding CSV file for input into ALTRE can be downloaded [here](https://raw.githubusercontent.com/mathelab/ALTREsampledata/master/DNaseEncodeWindows.csv).
-Be sure to modify the datapath column of the CSV file so that the appropriate full path of the data files on your local machine is included.
+The corresponding CSV file for input into ALTRE can be downloaded [here](https://raw.githubusercontent.com/mathelab/ALTREsampledata/master/DNaseEncodeExample.csv).
+Be sure that the CSV file and the data files are in the same folder when running analysis with ALTRE.

 To download the entire data, please use a file download manager to download the files from the links listed below.